Pinus ponderosa subsp. benthamiana

 See Pinus ponderosa for an interactive distribution map.

 This species hosts both the largest and tallest specimens of Pinus (that title is usually held by Pinus lambertiana).
-The largest volume, 143.5 m3, is found in a tree discovered in 2014 in Eldorado National Forest, California (Michael Taylor e-mail 2014.08.14).
+The largest volume, 152.9 m3, is found in a tree discovered in 2014 in Eldorado National Forest, California (Michael Taylor e-mail 2014.08.14).
 The tallest tree was found in April 2017 during review of public LIDAR imagery of the Sierra Nevada by Michael Taylor.
 It was then field-verified at 83.7 meters tall (Taylor 2017).
 The second-tallest known tree occurs in the Myers Creek drainage of Siskiyou National Forest, Oregon; discovered on 2011.01.03 by Michael Taylor and Mario Vaden, it has a laser-determined height of 81.69 meters.
 Another, nearby tree is 81.67 meters tall.
 Other notable trees include:

 As of late 2012, the list of the tallest pines in the world is pretty evenly shared by Pacific ponderosas and sugar pines, with most trees in the Siskiyou National Forest or Yosemite National Park.
 For unknown reasons that probably include factors such as negligible soil water deficits and low wind loading, these sites are evidently the best place in the world for growing tall pines.
 Michael Taylor has provided the following list of all pines known to be over 75 m tall (email 2012.02.29 and 2012.10.07):